andrewfg/openhab-addons/bundles/org.openhab.binding.hue/README.md

 Only noticeable difference between the two generation of bridges is the added support for Apple HomeKit in v2.
 Both bridges are fully supported by this binding.

+Both types of bridges are accessed by means of the "CLIP" ('Connected Lighting Interface Protocol') Application Program Interface ('API').
+There are two versions of CLIP - namely CLIP v2 and CLIP v1.
+Philips has stated that any new features (such as dynamic scenes) will only be available on CLIP v2, and in the long term the CLIP v1 API will eventually be removed.
+Nevertheless it is possible that older v1 (round) bridges might not support CLIP v2, so you need to check that the bridge version is at least 1948086000.
+The CLIP v2 API is more modern and has more features, so it is recommended to use CLIP v2 for new openHAB installations.

 Almost all available Hue devices are supported by this binding.
 This includes not only the "Friends of Hue", but also products like the LivingWhites adapter.
 Additionally, it is possible to use OSRAM Lightify devices as well as other ZigBee LightLink compatible products, including the IKEA TRÅDFRI lights (when updated).
 Beside bulbs and luminaires the Hue binding also supports some ZigBee sensors.
 Currently only Hue specific sensors are tested successfully (Hue Motion Sensor and Hue Dimmer Switch).
 Please note that the devices need to be registered with the Hue Bridge before it is possible for this binding to use them.

+### Supported Things (CLIP v2)

+The binding supports *bridge*, *light*, *button*, and *sensor* devices.
+Lights can be of any type from a simple on/off light, through dimmable monochrome lights, to full colour dimmable lights.
+Buttons are devices that contain one or more push buttons.
+Sensors can be (for example) light level sensors, temperature sensors, or motion sensors.

+### Supported Things (CLIP v1)

 The Hue binding supports all seven types of lighting devices defined for ZigBee LightLink ([see page 24, table 2](https://www.nxp.com/docs/en/user-guide/JN-UG-3091.pdf).
 These are: